NikelausM/book-scraper/README.md

     - Look at cheapest books
     - Get next available book in catalogue
     - Exit menu
+- Console menu also has a progress bar

 ## Screenshots
 <img src="./screenshots/main.PNG" alt="A screenshot of the application being run in the console.
 It shows the div tags of class quote of a web page.">